{content}

 07910 211696

-The Carers’ Advisory Partnership (CAP) is made up of carers, former carers and professionals from local organisations such as North Lincolnshire Council and North Lincolnshire Health and Care Partnership.
-They aim to make sure that your voice is heard, and they work together to ensure the quality of the services that you need; the CAP is a way for people to get involved, have their say and make a difference.
+The Carers’ In Partnership (CIP) is made up of carers, former carers and professionals from local organisations such as North Lincolnshire Council and North Lincolnshire Health and Care Partnership.
+They aim to make sure that your voice is heard, and they work together to ensure the quality of the services that you need; the CIP is a way for people to get involved, have your say and make a difference.

 Parent and child looking at wild flowers